Assessments | May 19, 2026

 • Your DISC assessment results highlight your leadership strengths, potential blind spots, and areas for growth.

-• Combining DISC with other assessments like the Positive Alignment Test (PAT℠) provides a deeper, more actionable picture of your leadership style.
+• Combining DISC with other assessments like the Positive Assessment Tool (PAT℠) provides a deeper, more actionable picture of your leadership style.

 Quick overview of DISC personality styles